sellout-tickets/Documentation/README.md

 This directory contains the four packages `models`, `service`, `ui`, and `utils`.
 This is the code that is shared between all of our different applications and can be installed via NPM.

 #### deploy
 This folder is deprecated and can probably be deleted.
-DevOps stuff is now handled is the `SelloutOps` repository.
+DevOps stuff is now handled in the `SelloutOps` repository.

 #### email
-This directory handles all the logic around sending the different emails like ticket confirmations or qr codes.
+This directory handles all the logic around sending the different emails such as ticket confirmations or qr codes.
 It also contains the MJML templates which are the templates that are responsible for the design of the email itself.

 #### file-upload
-This module handles the fild-upload logic for storing files on Google cloud.
+This module handles the file-upload logic for storing files on Google cloud.
 Currently, the only items uploaded are images such as QR codes, Event posters, venue posters, etc.

 #### graphql
 This folder contains the main `server.ts` file that starts the Expressjs server and applies the required middleware.
 It also contains the GraphQL schema in `schema.ts` which defines the types and behavior of API requests.
-The GraphQL resolvers for each microservice are also stored here where they provide an callable endpoint with security checks.
+The GraphQL resolvers for each microservice are also stored here where they provide a callable endpoint with security checks.

 #### plivo
 This directory is responsible for interacting with Plivo.
 Plivo is a company/tool that we planned on using for text message marketing and ticket sending.